 EAP provides integrated services to faculty, staff, and their family members to promote emotional well-being and to increase engagement and productivity among members of our UI community.

-Our services are designed to support the employee throughout his/her work experience at the University, while also providing organizational and campus supports for health and well-being.
-Our core services include brief, confidential counseling for a wide range of personal and work-related concerns, consultative support for leaders, supervisors and departments, assistance with the management of the disruptive or impaired employees and ongoing campus wide support, education and prevention.
-The UI EAP also maintains additional information about referral resources, both at the University of Iowa and in the community.
-We hope that the information in these external resources listed below will be helpful in achieving this goal.
+Our services are designed to support employees throughout their work experiences at the university, while also providing organizational and campus supports for health and well-being.
+Our core services include brief, confidential counseling for a wide range of personal and work-related concerns; consultative support for leaders, supervisors, and departments; assistance with the management of the disruptive or impaired employees; and ongoing campus wide support, education, and prevention.